lucidph3nx/home-ops/README.md

 # home-ops
 Definitions of my home infrastructure

-Mostly just Kubernetes, managed by flux in the cluster/ directory
+Mostly just Kubernetes, managed by Flux in the cluster/ directory